ramanaptr/ez-recyclerview/README.md

 }

 private fun exampleHandlingDataMultipleLayout(size: Int) {

+  // populate the data list
+  val dataList = arrayListOf<SampleData>().apply {
     for (i in 1..size) {

       // example handling data using ezViewType in layout 2
       // you must implement ezViewType because Ez-Recycler must to know attach the data into view you assign
       // handling every layout is manually with your own condition for example "isLayoutTwo", after that set for the ezViewType using "EzViewType" val isLayoutTwo = i % 2 == 0 // example for display layout data 2 every 3 times if (isLayoutTwo) {
           val sampleDataTwo = SampleData("- Sub Key $i", "Sub Value $i") sampleDataTwo.ezViewType = EzViewType.LAYOUT_2
           add(sampleDataTwo)
           continue
       }

       // example handling data using ezViewType in layout 1
       // you must implement ezViewType because Ez-Recycler must to know attach the data into view you assign
       // after that set for the ezViewType using "EzViewType" val sampleDataOne = SampleData("Key $i", "Value $i") sampleDataOne.ezViewType = EzViewType.LAYOUT_1
       add(sampleDataOne)
+    }
   }
 }
 ```